 Whether ongoing support is included creates the largest gaps between quotes.
 A quote that covers only the build will look cheaper than a quote that includes maintenance and support.
 These quotes are not comparable.
 One ends at launch.
 The other covers what happens next.

-What the build cost actually covers
+What does the build cost actually cover?

 The build is the part most quotes name explicitly.
 The build covers designing the workflow logic: what the agent does, in what order, under what conditions.
 The build includes writing and testing the prompts, configuring approval flows, and connecting the agent to a staging environment.